AceDataCloud/OpenAIAPI/README.md

 ```

 It can be seen that there are many `data` in the response, and the `choices` in `data` are the latest response content, consistent with the content introduced above.
-The `choices` are the newly added response content, and you can interface it with your system based on the results.
+The `choices` are the newly added response content, which you can integrate into your system based on the results.
 At the same time, the end of the streaming response is determined by the content of `data`.
 If the content is `[DONE]`, it indicates that the streaming response has completely ended.
 The returned `data` result has multiple fields, which are described as follows:

 - `id`, the ID generated for this dialogue task, used to uniquely identify this dialogue task.
 - `model`, the OpenAI ChatGPT model selected.
-- `choices`, the response information provided by ChatGPT to the query.
+- `choices`, the response information provided by ChatGPT to the prompt.

 JavaScript is also supported, for example, the streaming call code for Node.js is as follows: